 Figure 9.
-Comparison of the UVJ diagrams from mock observed catalogues, where the rest-frame magnitudes are obtained via SEDfitting using CANDELS (left panels) and JWST (right panels) filter sets.
-The mock catalogues have been created starting from the TH library of spectra, simulating 1686 objects including passive and star forming galaxies, computing the observed fluxes in all the relevant bands rescaled to three reference magnitudes (each row in the Figure corresponds to one of them - from top to bottom, $m{4.5\mu m}=23$ , 24 and 25), and including observational noise.
+Comparison of the UVJ diagrams from mock observed catalogues, where the rest-frame magnitudes are obtained via SED-fitting using CANDELS (left panels) and JWST (right panels) filter sets.
+The mock catalogues have been created starting from the TH library of spectra, simulating 1686 objects including passive and star-forming galaxies, computing the observed fluxes in all the relevant bands rescaled to three reference magnitudes (each row in the figure corresponds to one of them - from top to bottom, $m{4.5\mu m} = 23$, 24 and 25), and including observational noise.
 In each panel, models having ongoing SF activity in the input library are plotted as blue stars, recently quenched objects as green squares, and passively evolving galaxies as red dots.
-The dashed lines define a "green valley" used to quantify the contamination between the different samples.
+The dashed lines define a 'green valley' used to quantify the contamination between the different samples.
 It is clear that the JWST pass-bands set removes almost completely the contamination in the fitted colours between the three different populations, which is severe in the CANDELS case.
-See text for more details.
+See the text for more details.
+[A colour version of this figure is available in the online version.]

-Myr).
-Each of these spectra has been placed at redshifts from 3 to 7 (with the additional constraint that the age of the galaxy is not larger than the age of the Universe at that redshift) at steps of 0.1 in redshift.
-We then created observational catalogs corresponding to such models, reproducing both the filter sequence and depths of the CANDELS catalogue used in this work, as well as an idealized catalog reproducing a possible survey executed with JWST.
-To this purpose we have replaced all the CANDELS filters redward of Y (included) with a combination of twelve JWST bands (F090W, F115W, F150W, F200W, F277W, F356W, F444W, F560W, F770W, F1000W, F1130W, F1280W), as described in the MIRI and NIRCam documentation webpages.
-The resulting catalog mimicks a survey executed (redward of F090) with JWST on the GOODS-S field, building upon the existent ACS data.
-In particular, we created three catalogues by normalizing the magnitudes to three reference values, $m{4.5\mu m} = 23, 24$ and 25, covering the magnitude range of our candidates.
-Noise has been added to these catalogs accordingly to the observed S/N versus magnitude relation in the CANDELS filters (see Castellano et al. 2012); in the JWST simulated bands, we have assumed the depth expected in the case of an extragalactic survey for high redshift galaxies described in Finkelstein et al. (2015).
-For the three reddest JWST filters that were included there, we have computed the expected signal-to-noise assuming a total exposure time per filter comparable to each of the other JWST filters.
+bands (F090W, F115W, F150W, F200W, F277W, F356W, F444W, F560W, F770W, F1000W, F1130W and F1280W), as described in the MIRI and NIRCam documentation webpages.
+The resulting catalogue mimicks a survey executed (redward of F090) with JWST on the GOODS-S field, building upon the existent ACS data.
+In particular, we created three catalogues by normalizing the magnitudes to three reference values, $m{4.5\mu m} = 23$, 24 and 25, covering the magnitude range of our candidates.
+Noise has been added to these catalogues accordingly to the observed S/N versus magnitude relation in the CANDELS filters (see Castellano et al. 2012); in the JWST-simulated bands, we have assumed the depth expected in the case of an extragalactic survey for high redshift galaxies described in Finkelstein et al. (2015).
+For the three reddest JWST filters that were included there, we have computed the expected signal-to-noise ratio assuming a total exposure time per filter comparable to each of the other JWST filters.

-These simulations are clearly simplified, since a) they use the same library to compute the "true" galaxy colours and to derive their photomeric redshifts and SED properties from the SED-fitting, and b) because we ignore on the one hand the additional gain to the overall photometry that will be possible using the improved resolution of JWST compared to Spitzer, and on the other hand any possible complication due to blending of sources and other systematics.
+These simulations are clearly simplified, since (a) they use the same library to compute the 'true' galaxy colours and to derive their photomeric redshifts and SED properties from the SED-fitting, and (b) because we ignore, on the one hand, the additional gain to the overall photometry that will be possible using the improved resolution of JWST compared to Spitzer, and on the other hand any possible complication due to the blending of sources and other systematics.
 Regardless of these limitations, these tests can give us a preview of the improvements that JWST will make possible.